Widower to receive £150,000 payout linked to wife's death in Oxfordshire

 Mrs Dyer's gut was earlier perforated during a minor operation and the hospital trust has admitted liability.

-The High Court approved the out-of-court settlement for Mr Dyer's care.'In shock'
+The High Court approved the out-of-court settlement for Mr Dyer's care.

 Mr Dyer, 64, gave permission for his wife's life support to be switched off after she suffered the cardiac arrest.